Endava/cats/README.md

 Please note that CATS tests iteratively for **18 whitespace characters**.
 This means that for **each field** within the requests CATS will run **18 test cases**.
 This is why the number of tests (and time to run) CATS will increase significantly depending on the number of endpoints and request fields.
-Please check the [CATS running times](#cats-running-times) section on recommendations on how to split Fuzzers in batches so that you get optimal running times and reporting.
+Please check the [Slicing Strategies](#slicing-strategies-for-running-cats) section on recommendations on how to split Fuzzers in batches so that you get optimal running times and reporting.

 ### LeadingControlCharsInFieldsTrimValidateFuzzer, TrailingControlCharsInFieldsTrimValidateFuzzer and OnlyControlCharsInFieldsTrimValidateFuzzer
 This `Fuzzers` will prefix or trail each field with Unicode control chars.